altealorenzon/Cherenkov-Light-Detector/Data-Analysis/README.md

 The Reader.C ROOT macro transforms the information contained in the ascii file in a ROOT tuple, selecting only the important information.

+## EventAnalysis.C

+With the EventAnalysis.C one can perform many operations, with different functions.
+### RunStatsPmt()
+Allows to show the Run statisicts of the recorded PMT channels, and to select events on the base of a time window cut.
+### xyrad_histo()
+Shows plots of the hits in silicon detectors and their projections on the radiator's plane.
+### ShowPmtSignal()
+Shows the PMT signals of a particular events in a 2d histograms